 Puriri is a native evergreen tree.
-TPS has two Puriri trees on site.
-With one of the two trees planted on the 12 May 1937 by the Tauranga District High School Principal, Mr A Bell and Head Prefects Lyn Christian and Gordon Riggir to commemorate the coronation of King George 6.
+TPS has two protected puriri trees on site.
+These two trees were planted on the 12 May 1937 by the Tauranga District High School Principal, Mr A Bell and Head Prefects Lyn Christian and Gordon Riggir to commemorate the coronation of King George VI.